-- 7. intensification resulting in the following in conformance with an Area Redevelopment Plan or Area Structure Plan: - a. high density residential; - b. apartment style medium density residential; - c. mixed-use development; - d. a range of residential tenures; - e. community and seniors housing; or - f. innovation in residential design with distinct character. - 8. new or redeveloping high or medium density residential and mixed-use buildings to front onto streets with a zero setback at the ground floor level.
+- intensification resulting in one or more of the following in conformance with an Area Redevelopment Plan or Area Structure Plan: - a. high density residential; - b. apartment style medium density residential; - c. mixed-use development; - d. a range of residential tenures; - e. community and seniors housing; or - f. innovation in residential design with distinct character. - 8. new or redeveloping high or medium density residential and mixed-use buildings to front onto streets with a zero setback at the ground floor level.